Goods and Services Tax: Deloitte in the Media

 GST: Here is what may lead to price rise

 The actual impact on prices would also depend on various factors such as quantum of credits released under the GST regime, value addition at different stages of the supply chain and trade margins, among others.
-“It would be desirable to keep mass consumption articles on the exemption list under GST or at least at a very low band of say 4% to 6% under GST in order to minimise the inflationary impact,” said MS Mani, Senior Director, Deloitte India.
+“It would be desirable to keep mass consumption articles on the exemption list under GST or at least at a very low band of say 4 percent to 6 percent under GST in order to minimise the inflationary impact,” said MS Mani, Senior Director, Deloitte India.

 The Final Frontier